mautic/mautic/app/bundles/MessengerBundle/README.md

 https://symfony.com/doc/current/messenger.html#routing-messages-to-a-transport

-By default, the transport is set to **synchronous**, meaning no AMQP/Doctrine or whatsoever is used and the request is handled directly.
+By default, the transport is set to **synchronous**, meaning no AMQP/Doctrine or whatsoever is used and the request is handled directly and the message is marked as synchronous process if it implements **RequestStatusInterface**.

 [Currently defined routes](MauticMessengerRoutes.php) are SYNC, PAGE_HIT, EMAIL_HIT although in default configuration only the SYNC is used.